Skip to main content

 • A Zed lake is a collection of Zed data stored across one or more data pools with ACID commit semantics and accessed via a Git-like API.

-• The Zed language is the system's dataflow language for performing queries, searches, analytics, transformations, or any of the above combined together.
+• The Zed language is the system's pipeline language for performing queries, searches, analytics, transformations, or any of the above combined together.

 • A Zed query is a Zed script that performs search and/or analytics.